Biofeedback in Stress Management

 • hypoglycemia I(low blood sugar),

-• dietary stress (nutritional deficiencies, food allergies, and sensitivities, unhealthy eating habits),
+• dietary stress (nutritional deficiencies, food allergies, sensitivities, unhealthy eating habits),

 • dehydration,